Hayley-Kwok/com3529-assignment/Readme.md

 # How to install & Run the Project

-I have developed all of these in IntelliJ.
+I have developed all code in IntelliJ.
 This is a maven project which I have tried running `mvn test` and it did manage to run all of my tests.
 I have also tested running everything on the IntelliJ in the diamond machine. <br>

 # Assumptions